Technical article

 This publication process only reflects the international version.
 CEN, the European standardisation organisation, has also launched a new standardisation project with the name prEN ISO 12100 rev. It is expected that the ISO and CEN committees will work closely together as they did for the 2010 edition of the standard.
 Publication at the European and then at the national level usually takes place a few months after the international edition is published.

-In July 2024, a draft standardisation request was issued by the EU Commission to CEN/CENELEC, calling for the development of harmonised standards for the new or amended requirements of the Machinery Regulation (EU) 2023/1230.
+On 20 January 2025, the standardisation request was issued by the EU Commission to CEN/CENELEC, calling for the development of harmonised standards for the new or amended requirements of the Machinery Regulation (EU) 2023/1230.
 Annex I of the document calls first for ‘standards and specifications on horizontal issues of risk reduction and safety of machinery and related products’, presumably referring to EN ISO 12100 as the only Type A standard.
 The deadline for the latest adoption of this standard by CEN/CENELEC (as for all other standards of the mandate) is set for 20 January 2026, exactly one year before the new MVO comes into force.
 Further information on this topic can be found in the technical article ‘New Machinery Regulation: Status of harmonised standards’.

 Is there a transition period?